mushan/e_scout/README.md

 ## Developing

-   Develop with phatomjs and node.js.
+   Develop with phantomjs and node.js.

 ### Tools